Hariharan76/ERPnext_V15installiation/README.md

 Then run the following to install the latest version of pip

     sudo apt install python3-pip

+We also need the venv package to install frappe

+    sudo apt-get install virtualenv
+    sudo apt install python3-venv

 #### Node.js 18
 To install node.js we first install nvm